henkkagee/vHelix-Dashboard/README.md

 ## Todo

 - Proper documentation
+- Saving strands and .oxvidew file without having to open the model in the graphics panel
 - Remove unused code
 - Relaxation that works in Linux & Mac
 - Spanning tree routing